 Just west of the Visitor Center and east of the Madison Family Cemetery lies the site of the original family homestead, Mount Pleasant.
-Built by James Madison's grandfather, Ambrose, the first Madison home site is 500 yards from the current home.
+Built by James Madison's grandfather, Ambrose, the first Madison home site on the property was 500 yards from the current mansion.

-Montpelier offers visitors a behind-the-scenes view of an active archaeological dig and lab.
-Visitors will be able to watch archaeologists wash, identify, mend, and conserve recent discoveries buried for 200 years in Madison's kitchen work yard, slave quarters, and home.
+Montpelier offers visitors behind-the-scenes views of active archaeological dig sites and laboratory.
+Visitors can watch archaeologists wash, identify, mend, and conserve recent discoveries buried for 200 years in Madison's kitchen work yard, slave quarters, and home.

-The lab also contains displays and study collection drawers of glassware, porcelain, bones, buttons, and Civil War artifacts—all available for viewing—plus a state-of-the-art touch screen that teaches visitors about archaeology at Montpelier.
-Working archaeologists are available seven days a week to answer questions.
+The lab contains displays and study collection drawers of glassware, porcelain, bones, buttons, and Civil War artifacts—all available for viewing—plus a state-of-the-art touch screen that teaches visitors about archaeology at Montpelier.
+Working archaeologists are accessible seven days a week to answer questions.